steinim/aws-terraform-workshop/README.md

 Go to: https://aws.amazon.com/free and sign up for a free account.

-Tip: If you already have an account and use gmail and want to make a new account for this workshop you can add +<something> before the @ in your email-address.
+**Tip**: If you already have an account and use gmail and want to make a new account for this workshop you can add +<something> before the @ in your email-address.
 Example: `john.doe+workshop@gmail.com`

 ### Secure your AWS Account